Alphonse-S/Alphonse-S/README.md

 ### 📈 What I'm Up To

 - Working daily with **Terraform**, **Bash scripting**,  **Kubernetes and Docker**, **CI/CD pipelines**, **AWS**, and **Python**
-- Adding more interesting projects soon—stay tuned!
+- Adding more real-world projects soon—stay tuned!
 - Connecting with fellow DevOps professionals and sharing insights on tools and best practices

 ---